RockefellerArchiveCenter/archivematica-local/administration.md

 When running, automated transfers stores its working state in a sqlite database.
 It contains a record of all the transfers that have been processed.
 In a testing environment, deleting this file will cause the tools to re-process any and all folders found in the Transfer Source Location.

-#### Getting Correct UUIDs and Setting Processing Rules
+#### Setting Processing Rules for Transfer

-The easiest way to configure the tasks that automation-tools will run is by using the dashboard:

-1. Go to Administration > Processing Configuration and choose the options you wish to use.

-2. Save the configuration on the form.

-3. Copy the processing configuration file from `/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs/defaultProcessingMCP.xml` on the Archivematica host machine to the `transfers/` directory of your automation-tools installation location.

-The automation-tools command-line also relies on installation-specific UUIDs.
-To obtain the transfer source UUID for script invocation, visit the 'Transfer Source' tab in the Archivematica Storage Space web dashboard.
-If a row is marked as a transfer souce its UUID value will be valid as a transfer source argument.
+When processing a SIP or transfer, you may automate workflow choices by putting a `processingMCP.xml` file into the root directory of a SIP/transfer.
+The `processingMCP.xml` file is created in the dashboard, in Administration > Processing Configuration.
+When it's saved in the dashboard, it is available in the directory `/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs/` with the naming convention `\[name\]ProcessingMCP.xml`.
+When moved to the transfer directory, the file must be renamed to `processingMCP.xml`.

 #### Getting API keys